 National Employee Benefit Services charges $775 for the setup plus $100/year for maintaining the document.
 Full administration including one distribution and one 1099-R per year comes in under $500 per year.

-Employee Fiduciary does not include non-Roth after-tax contributions in its individual 401k plans but it does in its full-service 401k administration at $1,500 per year plus 0.08% of plan assets.
+Employee Fiduciary includes non-Roth after-tax contributions in custom individual 401k plans.
+They charge $500/year in base administration fees plus 0.08% of plan assets.

 I went with Ascensus because I’m comfortable with administering the plan myself.
 While I was at it, I also enabled in-plan Roth rollover, which I may do in the future.
 I’m keeping my assets at Fidelity in separate FBO accounts for each participant and money type.
 For a rundown of the steps I took in doing it through Fidelity, see Executing Mega Backdoor Roth In Solo 401k.